silx-kit/silx-training/software_engineering/2_Git/index.rst

     * create a commit

-.. note:: a .gitignore file can help you to specify untracked files to.
+.. note:: a .gitignore file can help you to specify files to untrack.

 ----